section-engineering-education/engineering-education/content/articles/handle-and-handle-pruning-compiler-design/index.md

 |$S|$|Accept||

 ### Conclusion
-Determining handles in a grammar and pruning them is the first step in parsing an input string.
-It is therefore responsible for the construction of the parsing table and the parsing tree hence a key concept of bottom up parsing in compiler design.
+Determining handles in grammar and pruning them is the first step in parsing an input string.
+It is responsible for the construction of the parsing table and the parsing tree hence a key concept of bottom up parsing in compiler design.

+Happy coding!

 ---
 Peer Review Contributions by: [Jethro Magaji](/engineering-education/authors/jethro-magaji/)